conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

 **Native dependencies resolved inside the PEP 517 build.** The common workflow today is to run a separate native-dependency step (for example `conan install`, or `vcpkg install`, or a custom CMake `FetchContent` chain) before invoking the Python build frontend. `conan-py-build` collapses that into a single entry point: `pip wheel .` resolves the C/C++ graph, configures the toolchain, builds the extension, and produces the wheel.
 One command, one configuration source.

+**Not tied to a single build system.** `conan-py-build` drives your `conanfile.py` the same way Conan always does — whether your project uses CMake, Meson, Autotools, MSBuild, or a custom build.
+The backend does not assume CMake.
+Use whatever build system your project already has, and let Conan handle the integration through the corresponding toolchain and dependency generators.

 **A recipe ecosystem for C/C++ libraries.** Conan Center Index ships hundreds of recipes for widely-used libraries — OpenSSL, Boost, ICU, Qt, FFmpeg, HDF5, GDAL, and many more — with canonical patches, options, and cross-platform support.
 Your `conanfile.py` consumes those with `self.requires("openssl/3.x.y")` instead of reimplementing each library's build in FetchContent wrappers or vendoring its source tree into your repo.
 Those recipes are continuously tested across a wide matrix of compilers, operating systems, and architectures, so their builds are validated in configurations close to what your wheel matrix targets.

 **Binary caching that survives across projects and CI runs.** Conan caches compiled dependencies keyed by settings, options, and compiler.
 The same `openssl/3.x.y` binary is reused across wheel builds, Python versions, and CI matrices — rebuilt only when those settings actually change.
 For non-trivial graphs, this is the difference between seconds and hours on each build, and it works the same way whether you use Conan Center, a self-hosted Artifactory, or any other Conan remote.